nasa/GeneLab_Data_Processing/Metagenomics/Illumina/Workflow_Documentation/NF_MGIllumina/README.md

 **Required Parameters For All Approaches:**

-* `-run main.nf` - Instructs nextflow to run the NF_XXX workflow
+* `-run main.nf` - Instructs nextflow to run the NF_MGIllumina-A workflow

 * `-resume` - Resumes workflow execution using previously cached results

 * `-profile` – Specifies the configuration profile(s) to load, `singularity` instructs nextflow to setup and use singularity for all software called in the workflow